17 Sights in Chișinău Municipality, Moldova (with Map and Images)

 Wikipedia: Catedrala Mitropolitană din Chișinău (RO), Website

-The "Mihai Eminescu" National Theater in Chisinau begins its history on October 10, 1920, when the first stable Romanian expression theater in Bessarabia was established at the initiative of a leading group of local public life with Sergiu T. Niță, minister of Bessarabia in the Government of Romania, Ștefan Ciobanu, member of the Romanian Academy, the writers: Nicolae N. Beldiceanu, Nicolae Beldiman, Leon Donici and the director Gheorghe Mitu Dumitriu.
+The National Theatre "Mihai Eminescu" from Chisinau begins its history on October 10, 1920, when the first stable theatre of expression Romanian in Bessarabia was founded at the initiative of a group of leaders of the local public life of the time, headed by Sergiu T. Niță, Minister of Bessarabia in the Romanian Government, Stefan Ciobanu, member of the Romanian Academy, writers: Nicolae N. Beldiceanu, Nicolae Beldiman, Leon Donici and director Gheorghe Mitu Dumitriu.

 Wikipedia: Teatrul Național „Mihai Eminescu” din Chișinău (RO), Website